|

 than half the sampling rate.
 See: Nyquist

-all-pass filter A filter that
+frequency. all-pass filter A filter that

 provides only phase shift or phase delay without appreciably changing

+the magnitude characteristic.
 AM ( Amplitude Modulation ) A

 method of transmitting data or audio signals using a radio frequency